-67 Although booming tax revenues and federal aid have allowed the state to spend more freely, including generous funding to New College that had been denied prior to the takeover, Governor DeSantis's line-item vetoes still included more than \$120 million in cuts to higher education.
+^{67.} Although booming tax revenues and federal aid have allowed the state to spend more freely, including by providing generous funding to New College that had been denied prior to the takeover, Governor DeSantis's line-item vetoes still included more than \$120 million in cuts to higher education.
 He denied \$20 million for a nursing school at the University of South Florida in Sarasota, seen by many as a vindictive slap at Sarasota state senator Joe Gruters, who had endorsed Donald Trump over DeSantis for president.
 In addition, the governor axed more than \$11.2 million for a student achievement center at Florida Polytechnic University.
 The University of Florida lost \$11 million for an academic and research center, amid other cuts (Hank Reichman, "Financial Shenanigans, Florida Style," Academe Blog, June 16, 2023).

-student.68 The AAUP's 2013 policy statement, Academic Freedom and Electronic Communications, notes that "surreptitious recording of classroom speech and activity may exert a chilling effect on the academic freedom of both professors and students."69
+students to record classroom lectures without giving prior notice to their instructor (or classmates) and without the instructor's consent, with the express purpose of obtaining evidence to support lawsuits or institutional complaints filed by the student.68 The AAUP's 2013 policy statement Academic Freedom and Electronic Communications notes that "surreptitious recording of classroom speech and activity may exert a chilling effect on the academic freedom of both professors and students."69